Who We Are

 What Guides the Fellowship

 Members and friends engage in a number of activities to fulfill the Vision and Mission of UUFA.
 We do this engagement while following the covenant that members have developed to guide their interactions with each other.
 We deepen our understanding of life and our place in the world through worship, learning, having fun, and serving our Fellowship and local communities.
 We aspire to live up to our high ideals and to live out our values each and every day.
+Our life together is guided by our congregational covenant.

 We Covenant To: